 - Possess a current CPR card

 To gain a CNA certification in the state of New Mexico you must pass a state-approved course.
-These must have a minimum of 75 hours, at least 16 of which must be dedicated to clinical training.
+These must have a minimum of 75 hours, at least 16 of which must be dedicated to clinical learning.
 The duration of the program might vary based on the school.
-This combination of in-person and classroom training is designed to make graduates job-ready to work straight away.
+This combination of in-person and classroom learning is designed to make graduates job-ready to work straight away.

-CNA Classes & Nurse Aide Training Courses in New Mexico
+CNA Classes & Nurse Aide Courses in New Mexico

 |Training Program||City||Zip Code||Phone|